Over The Hill Bicycle Reunion and Glee Club

 Then at last, a red mini-bus pulls in, and fourteen silverhaired scots tumble out, every imaginable size and shape.
 Mostly women, and all talkative.
 Chris gives them a quick rundown of the morning: tea first, then look at bikes, touch the bikes and get on the bikes and maybe even ride the bikes.
 Or think about trikes.

 No sooner has tea been passed around than a woman (Jean, the one person who NEVER EVER ONCE rode a bike) bursts into song: Daisy daisy….you know the one.
 About looking sweet on the seat of a bicycle built for two.
 Surprise: everyone sings along!

 I KNOW I am not in Kansas anymore.

-By the end of the morning there have been two thrilling spills (both harmless, and both deeply drive home the importance of gardening gloves for someone getting re-acquainted with the bike.
+By the end of the morning there have been two thrilling spills (both harmless) each of which deeply drives home the importance of gardening gloves, anything at all on the hands, for someone getting re-acquainted with the bike.

 I run around.
 Darren runs around.
 We teach, and Val too has come to teach.
 She is likely to be dedicated volunteer for this project….Chris wrenches on bikes and issues wry commentary.

 Everyone has great time.
 The upshot: they came just to see if they COULD actually still ride.
 They found four teachers that managed to get it across that this is possible, even if not in seven day’s time.